 Resources for Tax Return Mailing and Delivery

-You worked hard on your business or personal tax return, and you want to make sure it gets to the IRS - on time, of course.
+You worked hard on your business or personal tax return, and you want to make sure it gets to the Internal Revenue Service (IRS)—on time, of course.
 Check the tax return due date for the type of taxes you pay, and remember that the exact date changes each year, depending on whether it falls on a weekday, holiday, or weekend.

-Here are the due dates for the returns, which have already passed for tax year 2018:
+Here are the filing due dates for the returns, which have already passed for tax year 2018:

 - For sole proprietors and single-member LLCs filing Schedule C along with their personal tax returns for 2018, the due date is April 15, 2019.

-- For partnerships, S corporations, and multiple-member LLC's, the partnership return Form 1065 for 2018 is due March 15, 2019, and don't forget to include your Schedule K-1 along with your personal tax return.
+- For partnerships, S corporations, and multiple-member LLCs, Form 1065 is due March 15, 2019, and don't forget to include the Schedule K-1 along with your personal tax return.

-- For corporations with a December 31 year end, your 2018 corporate tax return is due April 15, 2019.
+- For corporations with a December 31 year end, a 2018 corporate tax return is due April 15, 2019.
 Corporations file Form 1120 and S Corporations file Form 1120-S. If your corporation doesn't have a December 31 year end, the return is due on the 15th day of the fourth month after your year-end date.